lleene/hugo-site/content/resume.md

 the entire development process for a device from start to finish touching on process selection, tool configuration, and production planning.

 Besides that I am very comfortable with software development.
-Currently I extensively program in python, maintaining packages for command-line-tool-chains and some of my hobby projects.
-However I administer and deploy several web services based on ruby, php, and node/js with a postgresql backend.
-Most of my earlier projects while at Imperial were C++ based with Qt as the go-to graphical library.
+I extensively program in python, maintaining packages for command-line-tool-chains and some of my hobby projects.
+In addition I administer and deploy several web services based on ruby, php, and node/js with a postgresql backend.
+Most of my earlier projects while at Imperial College were C++ based with Qt as the go-to graphical library and revolved around creating interfaces with custom devices and processing data.

 # Employment Record